Agent-Ready Codebase Audit

 8. Is your system architecture reasonably modular or decoupled?

-- Why it's important: Agents struggle to navigate massive, tightly coupled "spaghetti code" monoliths because the context window required to understand the ripple effects is too large.
+- Why it's important: Agents struggle to navigate massive, tightly coupled spaghetti code monoliths because the context window required to understand the ripple effects is too large.

 - How to get ready: Begin refactoring large monoliths into smaller, distinct modules, services, or bounded contexts with clear separation of concerns.